-These are the instructions to root Motorola Moto G (2015) using the TWRP recovery on Windows Computer.
+These are instructions on how to root Motorola Moto G (2015) using the TWRP recovery on Windows Computer.

 Requirements: Your smartphone should have at least 20-30 percent of battery to perform the rooting process.

 - Follow the step-by-step instructions to unlock bootloader on your Motorola Device.

 - Once you have successfully unlocked the bootloader on Motorola Moto G (2015), then you need to install custom recovery (i.e TWRP or CWM recovery).
 For that you have to connect your device to the computer first then follow the below steps.

 - Download SuperSU (latest) and move it to the root of the Phone SD memory.

 - Download and install the Minimal ADB and fastboot Tools on your computer.

 - Download TWRP recovery (v2.8.7 tested working) on your computer and rename it to recovery.img.